caproto/caproto/doc/source/iocs.rst

     print(open('/tmp/A').read())

-It is easy to imagine extending this example to write a socket or a serial device rather than a file, and we will do that further below.
+It is easy to imagine extending this example to write a socket or a serial device rather than a file.

 Update Tallies When Each PV is Read
 -----------------------------------